 Fill in some simple information to identify yourself to the IRS.

-If you owe taxes, you can click on the second link.
-However, you can also pay directly at the IRS site via this link: https://www.irs.gov/payments
+If you owe taxes, you can click on the second link or you can also pay directly to the IRS site via this link: https://www.irs.gov/payments

 Step 2: State Extension

 For most states, if you pay the state taxes you owe by the due date, that payment serves also as a state tax extension.
-If you do not know what you owe, create a free eFile.com working copy 2020 tax return - click on your My Account and review the state return - pay the state tax amount, then pay your taxes by state online here.
+If you do not know what you owe, create a free working copy 2022 Tax Return - click on your My Account and review the state return - pay the state tax amount, then pay your taxes by state online here.

 Step 3: Filing your Tax Return after the Extension